-Nicole Orange is an Associate Principal with Chartis and a leader within the Revenue Cycle practice.
+Nicole Orange is a Principal in the Chartis Revenue Cycle Transformation practice.
 She brings over 15 years of revenue cycle strategy and operations experience to Chartis.
-Nicole’s clients include payers, large hospitals, academic medical centers, integrated delivery systems, and physician practices.
+Nicole’s clients include large hospitals, academic medical centers, integrated delivery systems, payers, and physician practices.
 She has experience in revenue cycle process improvement and optimization, change management, merger and acquisition support, organizational design, project management, and strategic planning.

 Nicole’s recent engagements include leading the execution of a revenue cycle transformation for an $18B health system.
 She developed A/R outsourcing strategies, designed and implemented a Pre-Access Financial Clearance unit, optimized the Revenue Integrity process, and deployed denial reduction action plans to drive over $70M in cash benefit to the health system.
 Nicole has also supported the implementation and optimization of Epic at several health systems across the US.

-In addition, Nicole serves as a second term board member for the Philadelphia Metro HFMA chapter.
+Nicole serves as a second-term board member for the Philadelphia Metro HFMA chapter.
 She leads the planning and execution of the chapter’s two marquee events, the Spring Institute and Fall Institute.
 In 2022, she was the Edward Mallon award recipient recognizing her outstanding contribution to the healthcare finance field.
 Nicole is a Certified Healthcare Financial Professional (CHFP) and a Certified Revenue Cycle Representative (CRCR).
 Additionally, Nicole is certified in Epic’s Grand Central and Prelude modules.

-Nicole holds a Master of Health Science degree in health finance and management from Johns Hopkins Bloomberg School of Public Health.
+Nicole is an adjunct professor at Johns Hopkins Bloomberg School of Public Health and holds a Master of Health Science degree in health finance and management from Johns Hopkins Bloomberg School of Public Health.
 She also holds a Bachelor of Science degree from The Pennsylvania State University with a concentration in health policy and administration.